Bioconductor/bioconductor.org/content/install.md

 <h3 id="upgrade-bioconductor-packages">Upgrading installed <em>Bioconductor</em> packages</h3>

-Some versions of R support more than one version of Bioconductor.
-To use the latest version of Bioconductor for your version of R, enter
+Some versions of R support more than one version of _Bioconductor_.
+To use the latest version of _Bioconductor_ for your version of R, enter

     ## try http:// if https:// URLs are not supported
     source("https://bioconductor.org/biocLite.R")
 	biocLite("BiocUpgrade")     ## R version 2.15 or later

 Read the help page for `?BiocUpgrade` for additional details.
-Remember that more recent versions of Bioconductor may be available if your version of R is out-of-date.
+Remember that more recent versions of _Bioconductor_ may be available if your version of R is out-of-date.

 For more detail on <em>Bioconductor</em> approaches to versioning, see